Dearborn Public Library

 Job title of City Librarian and Assistant City Librarian changed to Library Director and Deputy Library Director.

-Dearborn Library Commission approves the Insider’s Guide to the Dearborn Library Commission brochure.
+Library Commission approves the Insider’s Guide to the Dearborn Library Commission brochure.

 July, 2004